codeshredder/cubieboard2/README.rst

 WARNING: DO NOT CONNECT THE RED LINE TO VCC.

-2)
+2) install driver

-pl2303 ttl may have problem on win8 x86/64:

-(because of win8 driver auto update)
+pl2303 cable may have problem on win8 x86/64.(because of win8 driver auto update)

 step1:close win8 driver auto update